zibhub/GNDMS/installation-guide/index.md

 Additionally create a destination directory on the grid-ftp space.

-The client reads its properties from a file:
+The client reads its properties from a file: `$GNDMS_SOURCE/etc/sliceInOut.properties`.

-    $GNDMS_SOURCE/etc/sliceInOut.properties

 Now it's time to edit this file.
 All properties whose values contain angle brackets require attention.
-The contains comments and hopefully explains itself.
-When you are the file must not contain any angle-brackets, the client will complain if thats the case.
+The file contains comments to every property and hopefully explains itself.
+When you have finished the file must not contain any angle-brackets, the client will complain if that's not the case.

 ### Running the test client